Last updated on June 18th, 2021 at 07:16 pmJump to Recipe

 Chicken Enchiladas are delicious and easy to make with chicken, homemade enchilada sauce, Mozzarella, and Cheddar cheese.
 This dish is rich and creamy, with Mexican inspired flavors, and will be ready in no time.
 Perfect for any occasion and during any day of the week!

 You can serve this meal on its own, or you can add side dishes like the Roasted Brussels Sprouts or the Chunky Mashed Potatoes with it.
 No matter what you are serving this dish with, this will be the perfect recipe to make.

-With shredded chicken, enchiladas and some chilies, this is the kind of meal that you can make at all the time.
+With shredded chicken, enchiladas, and some chilies, this is the kind of meal that you can make all the time.
 It is a simple recipe to make even for beginners.
 It’s a great way to impress family and friends.

 - Yes, this dish can be made ahead of time.
 They can be made up to two days ahead of time.
 However, you need to cover and refrigerate them until ready to serve.

 - Before serving, simply put them in the oven to bake.
 You should avoid storing them once baked because the enchiladas will become soggy.

 How long should enchiladas be in the oven?

 For best results, we recommend having the enchiladas in the oven for between 15 to 20 minutes at 350 degrees F. This is the part where most people are making a mistake.
 They are baking the enchiladas for too long in the oven, which makes them soggy.
 Therefore, try to check on them after the 15 minutes mark.